 When God and others are more important to you than yourself, then you are well on your way to happiness.
 But if you are all wrapped up in yourself, you make a very small package.
 And therein lies the number one obstacle to contentment and happiness.

 Most people are addicted to self like addicts are to drugs.
 They are never satisfied.
 And this self-centered dissatisfaction is Satan’s greatest open door for temptation.
-He used self-interest to temp Adam and Eve, even though they lived in a perfect world without a single problem.
+He used self-interest to tempt Adam and Eve, even though they lived in a perfect world without a single problem.